 Mostly they are private clubs, generally HOAs, operated for the benefit of the residents.
 Rules determining eligibility vary according to each.
 Usually though, guests and invitees are happily accomodated.
 To get more detail on a particular club, for contact person(s) and playing times, etc., you can select a club near you.

 Antelope Park is a public facility.
 Currently it is a co-operative project between the Town of Prescott Valley and Prescott Valley Pickleball Association.
 PVPA is raising funds to build the public courts, which Prescott Valley will adopt and maintain.
 To read about this project and to donate towards the fund, follow this link.

 Don’t hesitate to contact us if you are at all interested.
 Pickleball is exercise, fun and competition, all rolled into one.
 Like the rest of us, you’ll soon be hooked.
 “Zero – Zero – Two”!

 Become A PVPA Member

-Click the button below to download a membership complete.
-Download it, fill it out and return with payment to the address listed on the form.
+To join, please click the button below to download a membership form.
+Fill it out and return with payment to the address listed on the form.

 5643 Granville Pkwy, Prescott Valley, AZ 86314.